coder618/render-posts/readme.txt

     return $html;
 }`

-Your defined  template function will receive a single post id  as its first argument. you can use the id to manupulate/make the posts mark template.
+Your defined  template function will receive a single post id  as its first argument. you can use the id to manupulate/make the posts markup for post/cpt template.
-After create the function, you have to attatched/link your created function to function.php or via other plugin so that your created function can be access from any place.
+After create the function, you have to Attached/link your created function to function.php or via other plugin so that your created function can be access from any place from the wordpress.

 Note : You have to return the markup, you cant echo the markup from the function.
 It can  cause error.